-Community Resilience Fellowship Opportunity
+Community Resilience Co-Lab

 Our collaboration asks: “What does it take to move from a world rooted in violence, extraction, and domination to a world rooted in regeneration, resilience, and interdependence?”
-The Community Resilience Co-lab begins to answer this question first by building the human infrastructure here at UCI to integrate campus networks and resources at this intersection.
-By deepening and strengthening the intellectual and community relationships among the students, staff, and faculty who participate in these networks, we aim to create fertile ground for communal care and resilience.
+The Community Resilience Co-lab begins to answer this question first by building human infrastructure here at UCI to integrate campus networks and resources at this intersection.
+By deepening and strengthening the intellectual and community relationships among students, staff, and faculty who participate in these networks, we aim to create fertile ground for communal care and resilience.

 To get involved in the Co-lab, please complete the interest form here.
-To apply for the fellowship, read on.

 The Co-lab is hiring two UCI students to serve as Community Resilience Fellows.
 The Fellows will work together and with faculty, staff, and students affiliated with the Center for Black Cultures, Resources, and Research; the Cross Cultural Center; and the Global Sustainability Resource Center to develop and carry out Community Resilience Co-lab activities.
 Activities include catalyzing a rich campus conversation, fostering alignment, and building campus momentum to address actively the root causes of environmental, social, and racial injustice.
 The Fellows will support co-lab participants in designing a range of actions that build community resilience, including mobilizing student capacity to reclaim and create systems and cultures of collective action that lift up cultural relationships to the earth and land.

-This fellowship is a hands-on, experiential learning opportunity to develop and practice a range of skills essential to building community resilience in the context of our campus’ climate and sustainability goals.
+This fellowship is a hands-on, experiential learning opportunity to develop and practice a range of skills essential to building community resilience in the context of our campus’s climate and sustainability goals.
 The fellowships are funded through the UC Carbon Neutrality Initiative and administered through the UCI Global Sustainability Resource Center.
 One fellow will be placed at the Cross-Cultural Center and one fellow will be placed at the Center for Black Cultures, Resources, and Research.
 The Community Resilience Fellows will join a cohort of fellows from across the UC as part of the UC Carbon Neutrality Initiative, which is improving the university’s energy efficiency, developing new sources of renewable energy and enacting a range of related strategies to cut carbon emissions with broad participation from faculty, staff, and students.

 Application, Selection, and Notification